NFREC-Liao-Lab/MicroFisher/README.md

     --threads 4
     ```

-    Explanation for the full configuration
+ - Explanation for the full configuration
     ```bash
     MicroFisher preset --preset_db ITS+LSU --verbose \  # The selected databases used for the job (Metagenomic data: ITS+LSU; Metatranscriptomic data: LSU)
     --db_path $PATH_TO_DATABASE \  # Path to the DATABASE of MicroFisher
     --min 120 \  # Minimum matching length (Default: 120).
-    --workspace example \  # Path to the work folder (output the searching result) --paired example_R1.fastq.gz example_R2.fastq.gz \  # Path to fastq file(s) (using --single if the data is single end reads)
+    --workspace example \  # Path to the work folder (output the searching result) --paired example_R1.fastq.gz example_R2.fastq.gz \  # Path to .fastq file(s) (using --single if the data is single end reads)
     --out_dir merged_result_folder \  # Path to folder output the results files
     --out_prefix results_prefix \  # Prefix of the result output files
     --threads 4 #Number of threads
     ```

-- Customized the path for `centrifuge`
+- Customized the path for `centrifuge`: when the package "Centrifuge" was manually installed.
     ```bash
     # e.g.
     # FULL_PATH_TO_CENTRIFUGE="/home/user/software/centrifuge/